kubeflow/kfp-tekton/README.md

 # Kubeflow Pipelines and Tekton
-Experimental project exploring Tekton and KFP together, as well as curating Kubeflow samples in TFX, JenkinsX etc
+Experimental project to bring KFP and Tekton together, as well as curating Kubeflow samples in TFX, JenkinsX etc

 ## Tekton
 The Tekton Pipelines project provides Kubernetes-style resources for declaring CI/CD-style pipelines.

 Some tasks here wil invariably require contributions back to Tekton.
-Please follow the community giuidelines there https://github.com/tektoncd/pipeline
+Please follow the community guidelines there https://github.com/tektoncd/pipeline

 ## Kubeflow Pipeline